donaldRwilliams/BGGM/README.md

 contradictory to the previous results, but it is important to note that Hamming distance asks a much different question related to the adjacency matrices (no other information, such as edge weigths, is considered).
-Note that `FUN` only requires that the user defined function accepts to data sets as the input and returns a single number (the chosen test-statistic).
+Note that `FUN` only requires that the user defined function accepts two datasets as the input and returns a single number (the chosen test-statistic).

 #### Exploratory (groups)